 Nigeria

 Background and the Role of Reductions in Meeting Environmental and Economic Objectives

-Nigeria’s oil production fell by nearly 40 percent from 2012 to 2021.
+Nigeria’s oil production almost halved from 2012 to 2022.
 During this period, the flaring intensity barely changed.
-The volume of gas flared declined broadly in proportion to oil production, falling 25 percent, from 9.6 bcm to 6.6 bcm.
-There were 166 individual flare sites in the last flare count, conducted in 2019.
+The volume of gas flared declined broadly in proportion to oil production, falling 45 percent, from 9.6 to 5.3 billion cubic meters (Figure 8).
+There were 174 individual flare sites in the most recent flare count, conducted in 2022.

+Nigeria